Frequently Asked Questions about Alberta Land Trust Grant Program

 Once AEP receives the application package, the package is reviewed to determine completeness.
 An internal review committee will then determine eligibility by verifying that the proposed project aligns with the Department’s conservation objectives and that the appropriate amount of leveraging is available.

-Recommendations from the review committee will then be submitted to the Minister for final approval.
+Recommendations from the review committee will then be submitted to the Deputy Minister for final approval.

 Who will the internal review committee comprise?

 The internal review committee is comprised of representatives from Rangeland Policy, Fish & Wildlife Policy, Regional Planning and Finance.
 The internal review committee also consults with field staff located near the project areas for expert opinion.

 Can a land trust apply for multiple projects and / or multiple locations?